matedevlab/Prometheus-Grafana-usage/README.md

 # Deploying an Application with Kubernetes and monitoring it with Prometheus and Grafana

-This guide walks you through the process of deploying an application with Kubernetes, setting up Prometheus and Grafana for monitoring, and visualizing application data.
-I already dockerized the application and it is uploaded on my dockerhub repository, so you dont have to worry about it.
+This guide walks you through the process of deploying an application with Kubernetes using Minikube as your cluster, setting up Prometheus and Grafana for monitoring, and visualizing application data.
+I have already dockerized the application and uploaded it to my Docker Hub repository, so you don't have to worry about that.
+However, if you're interested in the application itself or the base of a Docker image, you can check out the 'Dockerfile' and 'app.py'.

 ## Task 1: Install Docker